hiptest/hiptest-publisher/README.md

         --scenario-ids=IDS           Filter scenarios by ids
         --scenario-tags=TAGS         Filter scenarios by tags
-        --only=CATEGORIES            Restrict export to given file categories (--only=list to list them) --tests-only                 (deprecated) alias for --only=tests (default: false) --actionwords-only           (deprecated) alias for --only=actionwords (default: false) --actionwords-signature      Export actionwords signature (default: false)
+        --only=CATEGORIES            Restrict export to given file categories (--only=list to list them) -x, --xml-file=PROJECT_XML       XML file to use instead of fetching it from Hiptest --tests-only                 (deprecated) alias for --only=tests (default: false) --actionwords-only           (deprecated) alias for --only=actionwords (default: false) --actionwords-signature      Export actionwords signature (default: false)